kayahr/wastelib/README.md

 ### Web:

 Copy the `wastelib.js` bundle from the `lib` directory to your website and include it.
-It provides the `wastelib` namespace with all the classes and functions of the library. **TODO: This bundle doesn't exist yet!**
+It provides the `wastelib` namespace with all the classes and functions of the library.

 ### Node.js: